Overview

 Severity levels

-- Warning — notable failures that should be investigated
+- Warning - something failed and should be investigated soon

 Permissions